Adapting your home: The Kitchen

 Difficulty standing

-If you have limited standing balance or need to rest frequently, a perching stool can be of benefit.
+If you have limited standing, balance, or need to rest frequently, a perching stool could be of benefit.

 Food preparation using one hand